Flamenco: Casticismo

-During the end of the 18th and beginning of the 19th century, a number of factors led to rise in Spain of a phenomenon known as "Costumbrismo Andaluz" or "Andalusian Mannerism".
+During the end of the 18th and beginning of the 19th century, a number of factors led to the rise in Spain of a phenomenon known as "Costumbrismo Andaluz" or "Andalusian Mannerism".

 In 1783 Carlos III promulgated a pragmatics that regulated the social situation of the gitanos.
 This was a momentous event in the history of Spanish gitanos who, after centuries of marginalization and persecution, saw their legal situation improve substantially.

 After the Spanish War of Independence (1808–1812), a feeling of racial pride developed in the Spanish conscience, in opposition to the "gallified" afrancesados - Spaniards who were influenced by French culture and the idea of the enlightenment.
 In this context, gitanos were seen as an ideal embodiment of Spanish culture and the emergence of the bullfighting schools of Ronda and Seville, the rise of the Bandidos and Vaqueros led to a taste for Andalusian romantic culture which triumphed in the Madrid court.

 At this time there is evidence of disagreements due to the introduction of innovations in art.